NooredeenAjaj/Home-Safety-Monitoring/README.md

 # Objective
-The aim of this project is to enhance home security by employing a variety of sensors to gather real-time data, which could potentially be lifesaving.
-Beyond safety, this project could also be utilized for temperature and light monitoring, as well as energy conservation.
-By providing information on optimal times to switch off lights and heating systems, it fosters efficient energy usage.
+The goal of this project is to make homes safer.
+We use different sensors that give us immediate information, which could help prevent accidents or damage.
+Aside from keeping homes safe, we can also use this project to watch the temperature and light, and even save energy.
+It can tell us the best times to turn off lights or heating, which helps to use less energy.

 # Material